coveo/plasma/README.md

 ## Getting started

 ### Prerequisites
-This repository uses some external libs that are defined as [peer dependencies](https://devdocs.io/npm/files/package.json#peerdependencies).
-You must install them in you own project so that `react-vapor` can do its magic properly.
-These peer dependencies are listed in the [package.json](https://github.com/coveo/react-vapor/blob/master/package.json) file along with their individual version requirements.
+This repository uses some external libraries defined as [peer dependencies](https://devdocs.io/npm/files/package.json#peerdependencies).
+You must install those libraries in you own project in order for `react-vapor` to work properly.
+All peer dependencies are listed in the [package.json](https://github.com/coveo/react-vapor/blob/master/package.json) file along with their respective version requirements.

 ### Install